Chemical Recycling and Disposal

 Thank you for your interest in doing the right thing with your waste chemicals.
 If throwing them out in your garbage or pouring them down the drain didn’t feel like the thing to do, you were right.
 A surprisingly small amount of some common household chemicals can pollute a lot of soil, air, and water.
 The DPW’s hazardous waste programs are here to make “the right thing” as safe and convenient as possible.

 Household chemical drop-off is offered on event days only, by appointment only.
 We require appointments to prevent traffic jams.
 In addition to blocking a major county road and causing frustration, a jam made up of vehicles loaded with chemicals would be especially dangerous.
-A jam could also block emergency vehicles in the case of a chemical spill or fire.
+A traffic bottleneck could also block emergency vehicles in the case of a chemical spill or fire.

 We generally hold three events each year, one in the spring, one in the summer, and one in the fall.
-Our last event of 2021 will be September 25.
-Click button below to make your appointment.

 What can I bring?